praesongprasit/praesongprasit/README.md

 I see you're stalking my profile.
 Welcome!

-I'm Prae, a UX Engineer who loves helping people make accessible web products.
-The Web needs to be more accessible for everyone!
+I'm Prae, a UX Engineer who loves helping people make accessible web products, and the host of [Web Access Club podcast](https://webaccessclub.com/).

 I also care deeply about user experience, sustainable software development, cross discipline collaboration, and growing front-end capabilities in and out of organisations.